-I am a lecturer in neuroscienc e teaching at Rice University.
-I am helping to build the new neuroscience major at Rice by instructing classes in basic experimental techniques, behavioral and molecular neuroscience, and science communication.
+I am an assistant teaching professor at Rice University.
+My major role is to help build the new neuroscience major at Rice by instructing classes in basic experimental techniques, behavioral and molecular neuroscience, and science communication.
 I received my doctorate at UTHealth in theoretical neuroscience, where I studied the computational underpinnings of perceptual phenomena.
 I have a particular interest in how noise in neuronal communication effects perception, as well as the neural correlates of timing.

-Besides teaching and research, I do a lot of work in science communication and outreach.
-Currently, I run two organizations in the Houston area that bring science to the public.
-BrainSTEM is a multi-institutional organization (as well as a course at Rice – BIOC 129) that attempts to teach neuroscience subjects to local under-served high schools, with a particular emphasis on building connections to KIPP Sunnyside.
-I am also the City Coordinator for Taste of Science Houston, which focuses on connecting local scientists to the area through demonstrations and talks at various bars and restaurants.
+Besides teaching, I do a lot of work in science communication, outreach and organization.
+I am the lead representative of of the Houston Chapter of the Society of Neuroscience, with the primary goal of organizing inter-institutional relationships in the Houston neuroscience community.
+Additionally, I run two organizations that bring science to the public.
+BrainSTEM is a multi-institutional organization (as well as a course at Rice) that attempts to teach neuroscience subjects to local under-served high schools and middle schools.
+I am also the city coordinator for Taste of Science Houston, which focuses on connecting local scientists to the area through demonstrations and talks at various bars and restaurants.